makeabilitylab/physcomp/website-install.md

 This website is built in [Jekyll](https://jekyllrb.com/), which is a static site generator built in the [Ruby](https://www.ruby-lang.org/en/) language.
 You do not need to know Ruby to build sites with Jekyll but you do need to know [markdown](https://www.markdownguide.org/) and html/css.
 We use a Jekyll template called ['Just the Docs'](https://pmarsceill.github.io/just-the-docs/).

 ## Dev environment setup
-Below, we walk through dev environment setup on both Mac and Windows.
-Regardless of which platform you're using, the first step is to clone the [physcomp repo](https://github.com/makeabilitylab/physcomp):
+Below, we will walk you through dev environment setup on both Mac and Windows.

+Regardless of which platform you're using, the first step is to clone the [physcomp repo](https://github.com/makeabilitylab/physcomp).
+Open your command prompt and run:

 ```
 > git clone https://github.com/makeabilitylab/physcomp.git`
 ```

+Note: I use [GitHub Desktop](https://desktop.github.com/), which I strongly recommend.
+VSCode also has built-in git support.

 ### Mac
 Installing the prequisite libraries and setting up your dev environment is easy on the Mac (much harder on Windows).

+#### Follow official installation guide
 For MacOS, simply follow the [official installation guide](https://jekyllrb.com/docs/installation/macos/).
 Because you have to install the XCode development environment, [Homebrew](https://brew.sh/), [Ruby](https://www.ruby-lang.org/en/), and [Jekyll](https://jekyllrb.com/), this installation process may take ~1 hour (depending on your download speeds).

 Follow the installation guide closely.
 I did each step except for I skipped the [rbenv part](https://jekyllrb.com/docs/installation/macos/#rbenv) (as I only use Ruby for Jekyll, no need for selecting between multiple Ruby versions on my dev environment).

+#### Run 'bundle install' in physcomp dir
 After finishing the last step in the [MacOS installation guide](https://jekyllrb.com/docs/installation/macos/), which is running the command `> sudo gem install -n /usr/local/bin/ jekyll`, then go to the `physcomp` folder and type `> bundle install`.

-Finally, type `> bundle exec jekyll serve`.
 Note: I typically do this from within VSCode's Terminal.

+#### Run 'bundle exec jekyll serve' in physcomp dir
+Finally, type `> bundle exec jekyll serve` in the `physcomp` folder.
+Again, I typically do this from within VSCode's Terminal.

+And that's it!
+Hopefully the server will be running at at [http://127.0.0.1:4000/physcomp/](http://127.0.0.1:4000/physcomp/).

+#### Potential problems
 I just tried this full installation process from end-to-end and ran into the following issue on this last command:

 ```